microsoft/pxt/docs/project-tools.md

   returns focus without clearing the pin or draft.
 - Arrow keys and Home/End navigate tabs; horizontal tabs use Enter/Space to open.
 - Drag the resize grips, or focus a grip and use arrow keys (Shift for larger steps).
-Width resizing is available on desktop; height resizing works on mobile.
+Both width and height resizing work on desktop and mobile.

 ## Whiteboards